 original assemblies buried in sand on the last

 day of the work, long after we had taken the bomber down

 Justin Taylan visited in 2003:

-"This wreck is in close proximity to another wreck.
-I was told at the time of my visit that the hole near the engine was dug by US Army CILHI in a search for additional remains at the site."
+"This wreck is in close proximity to A-20G "Sweet Milk" 43-9113.
+I was told at the time of my visit that the hole near the engine was dug by U. S. Army CILHI during a search for additional remains at the crash site."

 Andy Decker visited in May 2009:

 "The wreck has deteriorated from the 2003 visit in that the right engine has fallen away from the wing and is sinking down into the muck.
 Locals have been harvesting sago around the wreckage and built a small lean-to over the right wing, presumably for shelter from the elements.
 Their activities had cleared out a lot of the undergrowth though, so we found many smaller pieces of wreckage that otherwise would have been overlooked.
 The left wing is present, but looks as though it had been on fire by the condition of the aluminum sheeting.
 We found a 50 cal fixed mount machine gun with a round corroded to the feed tray.
 There were also several lengths of the flexible ammo feed belts that ran from the ammo boxes to the guns.
 While at the Dagua Parish Mission, I met an older woman who said she saw the TIN LIZ get shot down by a machine gun that was set up at the base of a hill just west of the A-20 wreck.
 She said that she and her friends went to look and that everyone was dead."

 PNG Museum Aircraft Status Card - B-25C Mitchell 41-30074

 Warpath Across The Pacific pages 65, 92, 98, 126, 214, 369, 397, 397, 414